MicrosoftDocs/azure-docs/articles/data-factory/ci-cd-github-troubleshoot-guide.md

 CI/CD process has been enhanced.
 The **Automated** publish feature takes, validates, and exports all ARM template features from the UI.
 It makes the logic consumable via a publicly available npm package [@microsoft/azure-data-factory-utilities](https://www.npmjs.com/package/@microsoft/azure-data-factory-utilities).
 This method allows you to programmatically trigger these actions instead of having to go to the UI and click a button.
 This method gives  your CI/CD pipelines a **true** continuous integration experience.
 Follow [CI/CD Publishing Improvements](./continuous-integration-delivery-improvements.md) for details.

-###  Cannot publish because of 4-MB ARM template limit
+###  Cannot publish because of 4 MB ARM template limit

 #### Issue

-You can't  deploy because you hit Azure Resource Manager limit of 4-MB total template size.
+You can't  deploy because you hit Azure Resource Manager limit of 4 MB total template size.
 You need a solution to deploy after crossing the limit.

 #### Cause